Efficient Gillespie algorithms for spreading phenomena in large and heterogeneous higher-order networks: Results

-Outliers are common and play a central role in diverse dynamical systems.
-In pairwise networks, for example, a few nodes of degree $k \gg \av{k}$ can lead to metastable localized activity, in which only a vanishing fraction of the network rules the epidemic activity in the thermodynamic limit~\cite{Boguna2013,Silva2021}.
-In the context of higher-order networks, outliers can appear as nodes with very large numbers of interactions or an order $m \gg \av{m}$.
-To test the performance on the latter case, a hyperedge of order $m=N-1$, called a \textit{hyperblob}~\cite{Barrat2022}, was added to a network with power-law degree and order distributions.
-The \textit{hyperblob} by itself is capable of inducing bistability since once activated it simultaneously spreads the infection to all susceptible nodes at a rate $\beta{(N-1)}$.
-For the Hyper-SIS model with critical mass threshold, the \textit{hyperblob} effects will be observed only if the density of infected nodes exceeds the threshold $\rho N > \theta(N-1)$.
+Outliers are common in complex systems and play a key role in shaping their dynamics.
+In pairwise networks, for instance, a few nodes with degree $k \gg \langle k \rangle$ can sustain metastable localized activity, where only a vanishing fraction of the system maintains epidemic activity in the thermodynamic limit~\cite{Boguna2013,Silva2021}.
+In higher-order networks, outliers may arise either as nodes with exceptionally large numbers of interactions or as hyperedges of very high order, $m \gg \langle m \rangle$.
+To evaluate algorithmic performance in this latter scenario, we added a hyperedge of order $m = N - 1$, referred to as a hyperblob~\cite{Barrat2022}, to networks with power-law degree and order distributions.
+The hyperblob alone can induce bistability: once activated, it simultaneously transmits infection to all susceptible nodes at rate $\beta(N - 1)$.
+In the Hyper-SIS model with a critical mass threshold, these hyperblob-driven effects emerge only when the density of infected nodes exceeds the activation condition $\rho N > \theta(N - 1)$.

-The Hyper-SIS dynamics for \textit{hyperblobs} are bistable~\cite{Barrat2022}.
-We considered two initial conditions to assess algorithm performance: one in which the \textit{hyperblob} is never activated ($\rho \approx 0.25$) and another in which it is active since the beginning ($\rho \approx 0.82$).
-To investigate these cases, we added a hyperedge of order $N-1$ to networks with $\gamma_k = 2.7$ and $\gamma_m = 6.0$; the same parameters of Fig.~\ref{fig:CPU_PL}(a).
-Figure~\ref{fig:CPU_blob} shows the CPU times (in seconds) for different algorithms applied for the \textit{hyperblob}.
-In the low-prevalence regime, dominated by lower-order interactions, standard GA$^+$ performs inefficiently, with high computational complexity $t_\text{CPU} \sim N^2$, whereas HB-OGA and NB-OGA are substantially more efficient, with complexity scaling as $t_\text{CPU} \sim N^{1.1}$ and $t_\text{CPU} \sim N^{1.2}$ respectively.
+The Hyper-SIS dynamics associated with hyperblobs are bistable~\cite{Barrat2022}.
+To evaluate algorithmic performance, we considered two initial conditions: one where the hyperblob remains inactive ($\rho \approx 0.25$) and another where it is active from the start ($\rho \approx 0.82$).
+To explore these regimes, a hyperedge of order $N - 1$ was added to networks with $\gamma_k = 2.7$ and $\gamma_m = 6.0$, using the same parameters as in Fig.~\ref{fig:CPU_PL}(a).
+Figure~\ref{fig:CPU_blob} shows the CPU times (in seconds) obtained for different algorithms applied to the hyperblob case.
+In the low-prevalence regime, dominated by lower-order interactions, GA$^{+}$ performs inefficiently, exhibiting a computational complexity of $t_\text{CPU} \sim N^2$, whereas HB-OGA and NB-OGA are markedly more efficient, with scaling $t_\text{CPU} \sim N^{1.1}$ and $t_\text{CPU} \sim N^{1.2}$, respectively.